Health Spending Accounts

-Ryan Werner: That’s right.
+Ryan Warner: That’s right.
 What we find is the average account, they’re spending about 2,500 to 5,000 dollars a year, without out of pocket after tax dollars, so if we can pump those things through a healthcare spending account it’s a really tax efficient way of taking advantage of this tool, that like I said, so few business owners already are today.

 Paul Martin: Is this a product that is getting traction in the market.
 I guess what I’m asking is, are more businesses adopting this approach?

-Ryan Werner: Definitely.
+Ryan Warner: Definitely.
 So, Custom Care, I can speak of our side of the coin.
 We have a little over 8200 clients now, we’re adding about 60 new businesses a month.
 So, you can appreciate the word is finally getting out even know this tool has been around for quite some time and business owners are smartening up and taking advantage of it.